 2. Changing Your Mindset Will Change Your Life

-There's this quote by Henry Ford that goes "whether you think you can or you think you can't, you're right."
+There's this quote by Henry Ford that goes, "whether you think you can or you think you can't, you're right."
 And I strongly believe in this statement.
-Once I started to think that I was able to have the money that I needed to travel, that I was able to call myself a photographer, and that I was able to find all the love in the world, first in myself — I changed my beliefs.
+Once I started to think that I was able to have the money that I needed to travel, that I was able to call myself a photographer, and that I was able to find all the love in the world, first in myself — my beliefs changed.
 When my beliefs changed, my life changed as well, and that's because all of that came true.

 It really is that simple, but it's most definitely not easy.

 When you change your mindset, you truly can achieve everything you set your mind to.
 Changing your thought patterns will change your belief systems, and when you change your belief systems, you change your actions, which then change your life.

 3. Prioritize Investing in Your Relationships with Family and Friends